 This blog is for the newbies — the teens, the young, even the not-so-young — for whom money and world of finance is new, scary, or boring.

 My mission is to turn you newbies into money nerds.
 I want you to get so excited about your financial future that you go tell all your friends about how they should be money nerds, too!
 Ever gotten so into a TV show that you just HAD to get all your friends to watch it?
 Yeah, that feeling.
 I want that for you.

 In the Learn section of this blog, we will go back to the very beginning and talk about some of the basic money topics that we’re all just expected to know, but no one teaches us.
 If you’re a tween, teen, or young adult, this is the place to find the answers to your simplest, or most embarrassing, money questions.

-Once you’ve mastered your personal accounts, check out the Grow section of the blog.
-There, we’ll start getting into what you can do with your money besides hoard it in the bank.
 Wanna be rich?
 You need your money to Grow!
+Once you’ve sorted out your personal accounts, check out the Grow section of the blog.
+There, we get into what you can do with your money besides hoard it in the bank.
+You’ll also find inspiring or interesting stories about money, resources for growing your nest egg, and discussions about topics of the day.

-I believe that learning about money is a journey that takes many years, and honestly probably never ends.
-I’m still on my journey, but others are afraid to take the first step.
+Mastering money is a journey that takes many years, and honestly probably never ends.
+I’m still on my journey, but others are afraid to take even the first step.
 This blog is for them.

 Note: No company linked from this page sponsors this blog.
 These are simply resources I have found interesting and/or useful.
 Use them at your own discretion and risk.

 MagnifyMoney.com : This site helps you find accounts that have high interest rates and low or no fees.
 Plus, it rates the accounts on how easy it is to understand their fine print.

 NerdWallet.com: Nerd Wallet has tons of great information, and every year the site curates a list of some of the best savings accounts available.